Smarter Generosity

 Biblical Stewardship Is the Foundation of Smarter Generosity

 Giving faithfully is one thing.
 Giving in a way that reflects what Scripture teaches about ownership, trust, and purpose is another.
-The conversation about the second kind is why we're here.
+The second kind of giving is why we're here.

 Our pride and joy.
 Portrait of three generations of family relaxing together at home.